adamggibbs/slide-puzzle-solver/README.md

   - If a state isn't solved and isn't in the concurrent HashMap `bigList` it adds the state.

 #### CombinerTaskParallelV2.java
   - This task is very similar to the `CombinerTask`, however it as the added AtomicInteger `oddOReven` so one combiner task will check even threads and one will check odd.
   - The even combiner will send even puzzle states and the odd combiner odd puzzle states vie the concurrent HashMap `biglist` again.

 #### MainPruning.java
   - Contains the main method to test the same puzzle solve for each type of solution: sequential with pruning, parallel with one combiner, and parallel with two combiners.

 #### 3x3InitialTester.sh
   - A script which runs the baseline `Main` on 3x3 puzzles multiple times with different shuffles
+  - Prints output in `3x3output.txt`

 #### 4x4InitialTester.sh
   - A script which runs the baseline `Main` on 4x4 puzzles multiple times with different shuffles
+  - Prints output in `4x4output.txt`

 #### PruningTester.sh
   - Shell script that runs trials for 3x3 and 4x4 puzzles with 30 and 40 shuffles and prints results to `outputPruningTest.txt`.

 #### Output Files for Non-Pruning Solutions
     - Output for non-pruning solutions include sequential, parallel, and parallel tree solutions